 What Is Bounce Rate?

 Google defines a bounce as a single page session on your website.
-Your bounce rate, therefore, is the amount of single page sessions divided by all sessions.
+Your bounce rate, therefore, is the amount of single page sessions divided by total sessions.

 A session is a group of interactions (also known as “hits”) that take place on your website by a single user within a given time frame.
 So, for instance, if a visitor landed on our site, watched a video, read a couple of articles and then left our site.
 That would be one session.